-The education staff at Honey Hollow is dedicated to providing quality educational programs using the outdoors as a classroom.
-Field trips to Honey Hollow are designed to introduce basic concepts of ecology and while creating life-long connections with Pennsylvania’s environment.
-Student groups that visit the Honey Hollow Environmental Education Center explore that natural word through experiential, hands-on field activities and cooperative learning games.
+The Bucks County Audubon Society Education Staff at Honey Hollow is dedicated to providing outstanding educational programs using the 110-acre campus as a living breathing outdoor classroom.
+Field trips are designed to introduce basic concepts of ecology while creating life-long connections with the natural world.
+Student groups that visit the Honey Hollow Watershed explore the natural word through experiential, hands-on field activities and cooperative learning games.

 Bucks County Audubon Society and PECO Bring Science to Life for

 In 2014 and 2015, children from Snyder-Girotti Elementary School in Bristol Borough learned science in an outdoor classroom setting thanks to a generous grant from PECO.
 More than 630 children, ages kindergarten through fifth grade engaged all their senses in our outdoor classroom to study wildlife, insect life and ecosystems at Honey Hollow Environmental Education Center, a 110-acre campus in New Hope, Pa., operated by Bucks County Audubon Society (BCAS).

 Transform your summer camp and offer your campers an unforgettable science exploration adventure!
 Field trips to Bucks County Audubon Society at Honey Hollow generally consist of a brief introductory presentation followed by a hands-on science field activity.
 Cooperative learning games and nature or science concept related crafts are also often included to engage children in a way that is both educational and fun.
 If you can’t travel to visit us...perhaps we can come to you!
 Many of the activities we offer at our site can be successfully transferred to other locations.
 Outreach programs can be arranged for a single morning– or schedule a series of visits and make science come alive for the budding scientists in your care.